Rachel-Sholder/JAM-Streamlit/README.md

 If you use this work, please cite:

-> Sholder, R. (2026). *Epidemics in Orbit: Modeling Space Debris Dynamics to Alleviate the Orbital Traffic Jam.*
+> R. Sholder, “Epidemics in Orbit: Modeling Space Debris Dynamics to Alleviate the Orbital Traffic Jam,” IEEE Aerospace Conference, 2026.

 ---